sigasi/sigasi_insights/manual/editor.md

 If you want to use instantiation based on a component (as opposed to direct instantiation) you need to associate an entity with a component.
-Sigasi can automatically declare a component for an existing entity.
+Sigasi Studio can automatically declare a component for an existing entity.
 At the point where you normally enter the component name, you can use autocompletion instead to show the list of available entities.
 Upon selection, the tool will automatically complete the component